 Postural Habits and Shin Splints

-Today's subject is something we have discussed in a previous post but I wanted to share my thoughts on postural habits and their contributions to shin splints and other running injuries in a short video.
+Your posture and shin splints is something we have discussed in a previous post but I wanted to share my thoughts on postural habits and their contributions to shin splints and other running injuries in a short video.

 You don’t often think of the things that you do outside of your sport as contributing to your sports injuries but the postural habits that you have when you are not doing your sport can contribute to your shin splint, foot or leg pain.